Amarthgul/HappyDungeonFriends/README.md

 **Please note that the update in this section may not be reflected in the release**

-Update 28th Dec 2022:
+Update 29th Dec 2022:

 * Added a proper gold drop function after killing an enemy

-* Fixed the problem where note items have wrong description due to premature bool flagging
+* Added item description for gold when mouse if hovering on top

 * Fixed the problem where items are drawn in the wrong layer when dragged from bag to slots